meeplabsdev/connectorlib-mod/README.md

-# connectorlib-mod
 The fabric/forge mod code for connectorlib.

-# todo
+For more information or the documentation, visit [github.com/meeplabsdev/connectorlib](https://github.com/meeplabsdev/connectorlib).